stscoundrel/dependabot-automerge-extension/README.md

 # Status

-Work-in-progress.
-Not in extension store yet.
-You can clone, build & install it to Chrome in development mode.
-It works, but I'm still tweaking it as problems arise in my own usage.
+Not in extension store, but you can clone, build & install it to Chrome in development mode.

+I used this extension actively for a year-or-so, but nowadays Dependabot has [grouped updates](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups) option, which much reduces need for this extension.

 `yarn build`